Scott Kooistra

-Daniel Scott Kooistra [KOO-struh] (born October 14, 1980) is an American former professional football offensive tackle.
-He played college football at North Carolina State and was selected by the Cincinnati Bengals in the seventh round of the 2003 NFL draft.
+Daniel Scott Kooistra [KOO-struh] (born October 14, 1980) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the NC State Wolfpack and was selected by the Cincinnati Bengals in the seventh round of the 2003 NFL draft.
 Kooistra was also a member of the Cleveland Browns, Baltimore Ravens and Minnesota Vikings.

 Early life

 Kooistra was born in Madison Wisconsin.
 He attended East Cary Middle School where he made the A/B Honor Role in eighth grade.
 He played high school football for Cary High School in Cary, North Carolina where he was a "crowd favorite."
 Koostra started for two years, playing offensive and defensive tackle.
 Cary Coach Jay DeJeet said, "He is a very athletic big man and his footwork is exceptional."

 College career

 Kooistra attended North Carolina State University on scholarship.
 He started every game as a tackle as a junior and a senior.
 As a senior in 2002, Kooistra was starting tackle for team that posted 11–3 record, capped by a win in the Gator Bowl.
 He was a History major while at NC State.